matschaffer/trimpath-templateRegistry/README.md

 It seems to be working so far at least in theory.
 We haven't applied this to production code yet, but hopefully we will soon.
 Check out client/demo.html for a rough sketch of the idea.
 The "client" folder is what's intended for use at run-time.
 The "server" folder is what's intended for use at build-time.

 There's still a lot of work to be done.
 My biggest outstanding question is how to handle the the template registration function name such that we can be pretty flexible about how/where the templates get loaded.
-And of course, we'll need some specs now that I actually have some rough idea of what the heck I'd doing :)
+And of course, we'll need some specs now that I actually have some rough idea of what the heck I'm doing :)